omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - choices: Crossfit, BB/Power/Strength Training/Oly (In the future: track, swimming, gymnastics?

 ## Styling:
+- can add red dot to website icon on browser tab if you have notifications
+  - (just like linkedin)
 - parallax scrolling: https://www.w3schools.com/howto/howto_css_parallax.asp
 - to have scrollbar, add height: somepixels; and overflow-y: auto;
   - find out how to style scroll bar